Arunatr-85/ZenithCEX-apidoc/README.md

-# HollaEx API Documentation
+# ZenithCEX API Documentation

-HollaEx API allows users to interact with HollaEx through RESTful API using any programming language.
+ZenithCEX API allows users to interact with HollaEx through RESTful API using any programming language.

 ### Prerequisites